 The source of the misleading information was an indicator lamp in the control room that was wired to show whether power was being supplied to the pressuriser relief valve, a valve that was opened automatically to relieve excess pressure in the nuclear reactor's coolant system.
 The valve was designed to open when electrical power was applied to it, and close mechanically when the power was removed.
 The lamp was intended to show whether the pressuriser relief valve, an extremely important valve, was open or closed, and the presence or absence of electrical power was used as a proxy for this.
 This was a very bad design decision, but it was a few dollars cheaper than adding position switches that would read the actual position of the valve.

 One of the first things they did was check whether the pressuriser relief valve was open or closed.
-When they saw that the indicator lamp was dark they assumed that the valve was shut.
+When they saw that the indicator lamp was dark they assumed that the valve was closed.
 But the pressure in the reactor coolant system kept on dropping.
 Coolant injection pumps were automatically started to add coolant to the reactor, which caused the coolant level in the pressuriser to rise.
 The operators had been taught to never allow the pressuriser to become full of coolant because it could then no longer control the pressure in the reactor, so they switched off the pumps and the pressure in the reactor continued to fall.

 Because they being fed incorrect information the operators became confused and bogged down in a "mind set".
-Because they assumed that they knew what was happening they were not able to reappraise the situation when their actions only made things worse.
-They failed to work out that the coolant leak was from the pressuriser itself and failed to stop the leak.
-This continued for several hours until a relief shift arrived and realised what was happening.
+They assumed that they knew what was happening and were not able to stand back and reappraise the situation when their actions only made things worse.
+They failed to work out that the coolant leak was from the pressuriser itself, and so they couldn't stop the leak.

+The leak continued for several hours until a relief shift arrived and realised what was happening.
 A temperature gauge on the pressuriser relief valve tail pipe, a pipe that carried discharged coolant to a tank, was showing a high temperature.
 This indicated that hot coolant was flowing down the pipe even though the relief valve was supposedly shut.
 The relief team closed a second valve in the pipe and the loss of coolant was stopped.
-But by then the reactor's core had been severely overheated and radioactive material was leaking from damaged fuel rods.
+But by then the reactor's core had been severely overheated and part melted; radioactive material was leaking from damaged fuel rods.

 The accident at Chernobyl in the Ukraine was another event that could have been prevented by proper design taking account of human factors.
 The designers knew that the reactor would become unstable if it was operated in a particular way and provided information systems in the control room to warn the operators of this.
-However, bad design of the safety systems and lack of proper operator training resulted in disaster.
+However, bad design of the safety systems and poor operator training resulted in disaster.

 Ironically it was during a test to find ways to improve the safety of the reactor that the operators took the reactor into an unstable operating condition.
-In order to perform the test they had disabled safety systems and brought the reactor to conditions of temperature, pressure and reactivity that were outside the safe operating parameters established by the designers.
+In order to perform the test they had disabled safety systems and bring the reactor to conditions of temperature, pressure and reactivity that were outside the safe operating parameters established by the designers.
 When they attempted to shut down the reactor the graphite tips of the slow moving control rods caused the reactivity to go super critical which caused an uncontrolled power surge that blew the reactor, all the attached safety systems, and the building that the reactor was in, to pieces.

 Nothing had been designed to cope with this magnitude of catastrophe.
-Most of the operators who were in the control room at the time of the accident were killed within minutes by the radiation, and the only thing that could be done was to dump tons of sand onto the exposed reactor, and then when things had cooled down a bit, build a tomb, the "sarcophagus" around the smouldering remains.
+Most of the operators who were in the control room at the time of the accident were killed within minutes by nuclear radiation, and the only thing that could be done was to dump tons of sand onto the exposed reactor, and then when things had cooled down a bit, build a tomb, the ‘sarcophagus’ around the smouldering remains.

-Prevent Accidents, Improve Human Performance, Increase Productivity
+Prevent Accidents, Improve Performance, Increase Productivity

 But it doesn't have to be a nuclear power plant for these problems to occur; many accidents and simple errors happen every day due to a lack of consideration of human factors and human performance during the design process, or during plant modifications.

-Copyright © David Boettcher, 2006 - 2018 all rights reserved.
+Copyright © David Boettcher, 2006 - 2022 all rights reserved.
 Please feel free to contact me via the Contact me page.

-This page updated May 2016.
+This page updated April 2019.
 W3CMVS.